 Dr. Scott Blake, PhD, MVetPhys

 I have spent my life around dogs, but it wasn't until my early 40's that I decided to make a career from my passion.
-This was not easy feat considering it required four years full-time study at university to obtain a Masters degree in veterinary physiotherapy.
+This was not an easy feat considering it required four years full-time study at university to obtain a Masters degree in veterinary physiotherapy.
 Happily, I completed my course as one of only two students to achieve a distinction that year.

 Since graduating, I have had the honour of working with the likes of the Metropolitan Police Dog Training Facility, International Search and Rescue teams, and more recently the British Flyball Association.
 To better understand my clients and their needs I have also embarked on a PhD in canine biomechanics, investigating injury rates in canine sports, and, more importantly, how owners and therapists alike can reduce inherent risks.
 Alongside my physiotherapy practise and studying, I also teach physiotherapy techniques and animal biomechanics at Writtle University, so my days are always rewarding and full.